Big grins on board big rigs

 The lucky passengers were then taken, in a procession, for a 25-minute trip around Waimumu, the rural backdrop of Gore.

-Local businesses Moreish Coffee and Bees and Bits were there fuelling the guests as well as crisis support organisation Rapid Relief Team, giving out free burgers, hot dogs and bottles of water.
+Local businesses Moreish Coffee and Bees Bites were there fuelling the guests, as well as crisis support organisation Rapid Relief Team, giving out free burgers, hot dogs and bottles of water.

-Organisation volunteer Geoff Willis also mentioned the smiles of people at the event as well as the importance of their carers.

-"The quality of people who come here, because they’re the ones that care for others."